 - The location of emergency exits, fire extinguishers, security cameras, and other safety information

-6. Source your inventory.
+6. Source Your Inventory

 - Wholesalers: If you have a wholesale license, you can receive discounts by purchasing inventory items wholesale or in bulk.
 You can contact manufacturers directly or look for secondhand wholesale sellers for this option.
 For example, Goodwill outlets sell clothing cheaply and by the pound.